The Bankrate promise

 Business credit cards work much like consumer credit cards.
 You can use them to make everyday purchases online or in stores and can keep using them to access funds until you hit your credit limit.

-One big benefit of business credit cards is that you won’t pay interest if you pay your balance in full monthly.
+One big benefit of business credit cards is that you can avoid paying interest if you pay your balance in full monthly.
+You can also use business credit cards to build business credit.
 Some cards also offer rewards like cash back, points or airline miles, making them even more appealing.

 The drawback of credit cards is that their limits are usually lower than term loans and some lines of credit.

-Typically, rates for credit cards won’t exceed 36 percent.
+Typically, rates for the best business credit cards won’t exceed 30 percent.
 That’s higher than some loans, especially term loans or lines of credit from banks.
 But they are low compared to the rates found with other types of loans, including merchant cash advances or online business loans for companies with bad credit, where effective rates can exceed 50 percent.

 Alternatives to working capital loans